AspectTheDev/uptime-kuma/CONTRIBUTING.md

 ## Tools

 - Node.js >= 14
-- NPM >= 8.5
 - Git
 - IDE that supports ESLint and EditorConfig (I am using IntelliJ IDEA)
-- A SQLite GUI tool (SQLite Expert Personal is suggested)
+- A SQLite tool (SQLite Expert Personal is suggested)

 ## Install dependencies